 Each manuscript is delivered to two preliminary readers as a blind submission.
 That is, it is stripped of identifying material.
 Only the manuscript, inclusive of any text notes, is sent to the readers and, if chosen as a finalist, then sent on to the final judge.
 Preliminary readers are asked to notify the press if the work in a submitted manuscript is familiar to them, in which case it will be reassigned as a blind submission to another reader.

-In the event that the final judge chooses no manuscript for publication, all contest fees will be returned.
+In the event that the final judge chooses no manuscript for publication, all competition fees will be returned.

-Final notification of the contest winner and contest finalists will be provided by e-mail to all contest entrants in March 2016.
+Final notification of the competition winner and competition finalists will be provided by e-mail to all competition entrants in March 2016.